tsuzukayama/ST-Flight-Simulator/README.md

 # ST Flight Simulator

-ST Flight Simulaotr is a Star Wars inspired flight game.
+ST Flight Simulator is a Star Wars inspired flight game.
 It was made as an assignment for Computer Graphics class at Federal University of ABC.

 ![Game screen](./gameplay.gif)